BarnNorth/Health-Freak/docs/SETUP_GUIDE.md

 - Check function is deployed: `supabase functions list`
 - Verify secrets are configured
 - Check function logs in Supabase Dashboard

+### RevenueCat Issues

+**"RevenueCat API key not configured"**
+- Verify `EXPO_PUBLIC_REVENUECAT_API_KEY` in `.env`
+- Check key starts with `appl_` (for iOS)
+- Restart development server after adding key

+**"Products not loading"**
+- Ensure products are created in App Store Connect
+- Verify product IDs match exactly in RevenueCat
+- Check subscription is approved in App Store Connect
+- Wait 2-4 hours after creating products for them to sync

+**"Purchase not completing"**
+- Ensure using Sandbox test account on iOS device
+- Go to Settings → App Store → Sandbox Account
+- Sign in with test account created in App Store Connect
+- Never use production Apple ID for testing

+**"Entitlement not activating"**
+- Verify entitlement is linked to product in RevenueCat
+- Check RevenueCat dashboard → Customer history
+- Ensure webhook is configured correctly
+- Test in Sandbox environment first

 ### Stripe Issues